freeCodeCamp/chapter/CONTRIBUTING.md

     * [Docker Compose](https://docs.docker.com/compose/install/)

 Ensure the Docker tools are installed:
-* For Windows & Mac, check that _Docker Desktop_ exists
-* For Linux, check
-  * _Docker Engine_ using `docker --version` and it should output something like _Docker version 19.03.13..._
+* _Docker_ using `docker --version` and it should output something like _Docker version 19.03.13..._
 * _Docker Compose_ using `docker-compose --version` and it should output something like _docker-compose version 1.28.5..._

-Make sure `IS_DOCKER=TRUE` is set in the _.env_ file in your root code directory.
+Make sure `IS_DOCKER=TRUE` is set in [_.env_](#env-configuration-file).

-Run Docker Compose `docker-compose up` from the root code directory and wait for the successful output as shown in the following example.
-Note: this could take minutes for each line to appear.
+Run _Docker Compose_ `docker-compose up` from the root code directory and wait for the successful output as shown in the following example.
+Note: This could take minutes for each line to appear.

 > db_1      | ...
 LOG:  database system is ready to accept connections
 >